 Volkswagen T1 Camper Van History

 In 1950, German automobile manufacturer Volkswagen released the 'Transporter' or, as it is now known in the UK, the 'Camper'.
-Little did they know that well over half a century later, this design of van was going to be lovingly driven on every continent on the globe.
+Little did they know that over the next 65 years, this design of van was going to be lovingly driven on every continent on the globe.

 The original 'Transporter' was given the factory designation 'Type 2' on the basis that it was the second model of car to be manufactured by Volkswagen after the Type 1 (Beetle).
 In the 1990s, the complete range of VW Transporters was further classified by Volkswagen with a series of 'T' numbers.
 The original 1950s VW Transporter was named the 'T1', although it is also commonly known as the 'Splitscreen' or 'Splittie' (due to the split windscreen) and the 'Microbus'.

 The unique and distinctive Split-Screen design only features on the Type 2 T1 model.
 The two separate windscreens create a 'vee' shape at the front of the vehicle and was introduced to improve the aeordynamics.

 Early versions of the VW T1 featured a very large rear engine cover and, subsequently, they were often referred to as the 'Barndoor'.
 The design was changed in 1955.
 In the 1990s, VW retrospectively named this early model as the T1a.

 The VW T1 was produced in Europe and the USA between 1950 and 1957, with production continuing until 1975 in Brazil.
 The vehicle was spacious with an overall length of 4.28m, width of 1.72m and height of 1.94m.
 During the production period, four different engine sizes were used:

 - 1.1 L B4 Petrol

 - 1.2 L B4 Petrol